khamin/redisca/README.md

 Due to performance and transactional reasons Redis.pipeline's are used internally when it possible.
 You still able to control it by passing custom pipes to save() and delete() methods.

+# Flask Support

+Flask is amazing!
+That's why FlaskRedisca was implemented.
+Integration with your flask applications is very simple:

+	from redisca import FlaskRedisca

+	app = Flask()
+	FlaskRedisca(app) # or FlaskRedisca().init_app(app)

+Setting up is simple too.
+Just put kwargs dict of *redis.StrictRedis* constructor parameters into _REDISCA_ config key.

 # Python 3.x support

 Py3k support is still a sort of experiment but I'm looking carefuly into full compability with cutting-edge builds of CPython.
 There are no known issues with it actually.